Improv 101 Wednesdays 7-10pm

 Ari spent 11 years on Harold Night house teams, and has been part of countless shows, including ASSSCAT, Let's Have a Ball, and Wicked F***in' Queeyah, an annual salute to his home town of Boston that he co-created with Amy Poehler and Rob Corddry.

 Ari lives in Los Angeles with his wife and comedy partner Betsy Stover.
-Together they co-host "Teacher’s Lounge: The UCB Faculty Show" at UCB Sunset.
+When plague stalkers not the land, they co-host "Teacher’s Lounge: The UCB Faculty Show" at UCB Sunset.
 They have three very loud sons.

 Why can't I register?